DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 wiThrottle (via JMRI)
 ---------------------

-* Open the network settings on you phone
+* Open the network settings on your phone
 * Change to same network of the PC that JMRI is on
 * Start the |wiThrottle| App
 * |wiThrottle| will try to find the |wiThrottle Server| on the |EX-CS|